 In 2001, the Council of Europe Committee for the Development of Sport asked the Finnish Sports Federation (SLU) to organise an international seminar on the prevention of sexual harassment and the abuse of women and children in sport.
 The seminar highlighted the lack of action to address these problems.
 The SLU agreed to lead on policy development and formed a working group of secretary-generals of SLU member organisations, which proposed a guide for adults in sport on the prevention of sexual harassment and abuse.
 Representatives of the Finnish sports community and experts on sexual violence, gender equality, and child protection helped develop this guide.
 'Allowed to Care, Allowed to Intervene' is the first guide on sexual harassment and abuse in Finnish sport.
-It is still used today and is disseminated in print and online to Finnish Olympic Committee member organisations.
+It is still used today and is disseminated online to Finnish Olympic Committee member organisations.

-The guide has undergone several revisions and the most recent version (2017), will serve as a one-stop shop for sport stakeholders wanting guidance on preventing and managing sexual harassment and abuse.
-The update includes information on sexual harassment in adult-adult, in child-child, as well as in adult-child athlete relationships.
-It also contains new training materials to help users implement the 'Allowed to Care, Allowed to Intervene' guidelines.
+The guide has undergone several revisions and the most recent version (2019), will serve a quick guide for preventing and managing harassment and inappropriate behaviour.
+In addition, it will serve one-stop shop for sport stakeholders wanting guidance on preventing and managing sexual harassment and abuse.
+It includes information on sexual harassment in adult-adult, in child-child, as well as in adult-child athlete relationships.
+It also contains training materials to help users implement the 'Allowed to Care, Allowed to Intervene' guidelines.